 <aside> 🆕 This feature was introduced in xeokit-sdk v2.0.

-The XKT format compresses models into a compact payload from which xeokit can load large numbers of objects over the Web in seconds, at full geometric precision.
+XKT is xeokit's native 3D model format, which compresses IFC and CAD models into a compact binary payload from which we can load large numbers of objects over the Web in seconds, at full geometric precision.